-CROWTHER: So under the - in the 2011 U.S. Strategy for - International Strategy for Cyberspace, it says that we will reserve the right to respond in any way that we see fit, including all the elements of national power - diplomatic, information, military and economic - understanding that the military is a last resort.
+Dr. CROWTHER.
+So in the 2011 U.S. International Strategy for Cyberspace, it says that we will reserve the right to respond in any way that we see fit, including all the elements of national power-diplomatic, information, military and economic-understanding that the military is a last resort.

 There's a lot of discussion about this in the international-law crowd, as you could imagine.
-So the prevailing definition of when something crosses the line of being an armed attack under the U.N. charter is when the cyber operation has the same effect as a kinetic operation.
-So if you drop a bomb on a village and it destroys buildings and kills people, that's clearly an attack, right, an armed attack.
+The prevailing definition of when something crosses the line of being an armed attack under the U.N. charter is when the cyber operation has the same effect as a kinetic operation.
+If you drop a bomb on a village and it destroys buildings and kills people, that's clearly an attack, right, an armed attack.
 If you open the sluice gate of a dam and it washes away the village and destroys buildings and kills people, that's clearly an armed attack because it achieves the same effect.